 One of the most adventurous, but dangerous places to ski in Morocco is Tazaghart, which is not for the faint hearted.
 In fact, those who come to Morocco to attempt its slopes tend to be professionals who have adequate insurance coverage for repriation, beacons, GPS equipment, and loads of gear.
 Snow Skiing In Morocco

-The area shouldn’t be taken lightly and only those who obsess about mountain skiing at its roughest attempt its slopes.
+One shouldn’t take the area lightly, and only those who obsess about mountain skiing at its roughest should attempt its slopes.
 While the business of air-charter skiing is becoming a bit more prevalent, the local Marrakesh government is attempting to balance the demand with the annoyances involved.
 For the super rich, influential, or sponsored, the option might be available, but for those who just want to save the chore of mounting the Jebel, then the option isn’t available.
 While other development plans are underway in the Bou Guemez Valley in the Middle High Atlas Mountains, skiers who aren’t waiting around for policy makers to decide what to do with the area head to Mount Azurki.

-At 3, 600 meters (nearly 12,000 feet), the area isn’t mentioned as much as it once was as possibly the best skiing area in the entire country.
-Once at the top, trails of over 1,000 meters (3,000 feet) are to be had, but again, the trails aren’t for those who haven’t had ample training in the art of mountain skiing.
+At an elevation of 3,600 meters (nearly 12,000 feet), this area is no longer widely considered as possibly the best skiing destination in the entire country.
+Once you reach the summit, you’ll find trails that stretch over 1,000 meters (3,000 feet) in length.
+However, it’s important to note that these trails are not suitable for those who haven’t received sufficient training in mountain skiing.
 In any regard, Morocco is and will continue to be a hot spot for skiing in the entire Maghreb Region of Africa.